bounswe/bounswe2023group9/project/annotation_project/README.md

-# Backend of collaborative_science_platform project
+# Annotation service of collaborative_science_platform project

 This project uses Django 4.2.6 and PostgreSQL 14.10 mainly.